Hey Roger, it’s open enrollment time.

 Consider Your Options

-The high-deductible health insurance plan and HSA are right for me, but please understand that it may not be the best option for you.
+The combination of the HDHP and HSA are right for Roger, but please understand that it may not be the best option for you.

 Consult with your health insurance provider for more details.

 As with anything related to your well-being, consider your options.